muhammadn/muhammadn.github.io/_posts/2019-03-22-introducing-api-vault.md

 Your microservices can be in a private network while APIVault is only one exposed to the public for the user. network.

+Even if your microservices is exposed to public, the user who had authenticated with APIVault cannot use the token given by APIVault to access those microservices endpoints.

 API Vault supports MySQL, PostgreSQL and Microsoft SQL.